-- review the financial statements to be published, including significant financial reporting judgements contained in them - review the internal control and risk management systems and the compliance with rules and regulations - monitor and review the effectiveness of the internal audit and compliance functions - make recommendations to the Board, for it to put to the Shareholders for their approval in the General Meeting, in relation to the appointment, remuneration and terms of engagement of the external auditor - review and monitor the effectiveness of the audit process, taking into consideration relevant professional and regulatory requirements - develop and implement policy on the engagement of the external auditor to supply non-audit services taking into account relevant ethical guidance regarding the provision of non-audit services by the external audit firm - consider any issues pertaining to the external auditors' independence and objectivity (including the provision of nonaudit services), to communicate the result to the Board and to recommend, appropriate action.
+- review the financial statements to be published, including significant financial reporting judgements contained in them - review the internal control and risk management systems and the compliance with rules and regulations - monitor and review the effectiveness of the internal audit and compliance functions - make recommendations to the Board, for approval by the Annual General Meeting, in relation to the appointment, remuneration and terms of engagement of the external auditor - review and monitor the effectiveness of the audit process, taking into consideration relevant professional and regulatory requirements - develop and implement policy on the engagement of the external auditor to supply non-audit services taking into account relevant ethical guidance regarding the provision of non-audit services by the external audit firm - consider any issues pertaining to the external auditors' independence and objectivity (including the provision of non-audit services), to communicate the result to the Board and to recommend, appropriate action.
 In doing so, the Committee receives annual confirmation from the external auditors regarding their independence.